Bryson69/Awwards-Clone/README.md

 # How it works
 * User needs to sign up.
-* A User the needs to sign in to the awwwards account and post a project
+* Click on a project you want to view
+* If you like the project idea then you can vote for it .

 # CREDITS
 ##### Google.com ⭐️ StackOverflow.com ⭐️ &  Awwwards:star:.